PedroBressane/AzureSparkETL/README.md

 In Authentication type select SSH Public Key, this is how we will download and upload files from our local PyCharm into Azure.
 Username I recommend azureuser, ssh public key source is 'Generate new key pair'.
 In Key pair name I suggest spark-cluster-key or something like it, we will need to keep this files inside our folder to connect into Azure.
 Everything is default, them deploy.

 7 - We need to 'Download the private key and create resource' to download ssh pair keys (file.pem).
 After the deployment is completed, we need to configure the port to access the VM.
 Go to your created Spark cluster VM and go to connect to see your IP address, note it to use in future.
+Now we need to expose the port 9090, so in our VM we need to go in Networ Settings under Networking (left panel), "create port rule" and Inbound port rule.
+In Destination port ranges type 9090 and we click on ADD, now the port is exposed to us.

 8 - Back to code, we will create a bash file to upload our src folders/files/jobs into Azure VM and another to download the results from it, but we need to create then outside these folders (we don't want to send them to VM's don't we?)